August 2025

 Wednesday: August 20th

 Good morning, it's good to be back!
-With the CFA Level 3 exam now written, it's time to get back to work.
+With the CFA Level 3 exam now written, it's time to pick up where we left off.

 Big news has been on Trump and Putin meeting in Alaska, and then Zalenskiy visiting the White House in the days subsequent to the Alaskan Summit.
 Oil prices seem to have been fluctuating between ups-and-downs and investors try to discern if a peace deal will come to fruition.
 To me it seems like the deal is still a ways away, but as we have witnessed thus far in the Trump 2.0 presidency, conditions are subject to change at a flip of a 'tweet'.